Agency Resources : Become Member Agency

 - The agency's pantry must have either: (a) Regular posted hours and days of distribution, or (b) A posted delivery schedule to clients’ homes and a regular contact person available by phone during business hours.

-- The agency’s pantry must pick up and distribute at least monthly.
+- The agency’s pantry must pick up once per month and distribute to the public at least twice monthly.

 - The Agency must submit written guidelines for distribution with its application for GBFB membership, including pantry operation procedures and procedures for determining eligibility to receive food distributions.